Call us now +91-8800100326

 The process of Laser Assisted Hatching is quite fast and is extremely safe compared to other assisted hatching technologies on the market such as zona drilling or the use of harmful chemicals to digest a section of the zona.
 The disturbance to the embryos is minimal.
 Our experienced team of highly skilled scientists use the latest software to precisely control this sophisticated process and deliver optimal results.

-Indications for Assisted Hatching
+Indications for Laser Assisted Hatching

 1. Advanced maternal age (particularly women over 35 years of age).